Structural Strengthening Among Issues at Core of New Florida Building Requirements

 But as increasing attention is paid to structural deterioration of Florida buildings, especially along the state’s coast, carbon fiber has a role to play.

 This can come in two different forms.
-First, carbon fiber can be used to increase the load-bearing capacity of everything from columns to steel beams.
+First, carbon fiber can be used to enhance the load-bearing capacity of structures ranging from columns to steel beams.

-Second, it can be used as part of a comprehensive strategy to prevent the exposure of the rebar to corrosive elements.
+Second, it can be used as part of a comprehensive strategy to prevent rebar exposure to corrosive elements.
 This includes filling any cracks in the concrete and strengthening the surrounding area to prevent further deterioration.

 Learn More About Carbon Fiber

-If you want more information on the advantages of carbon fiber, please reach out to our team.
+For more information on the advantages of carbon fiber, please contact our team.